The 36 Man Utd players under Ferguson that became managers

 He decided to leave the role in 2016 after disappointed fans attacked him and his son following their defeat in the Swedish relegation play-off

-The 48-year-old returned to Helsingborg for a second spell in 2019 but quit after just two months due to verbal abuse from the team’s own fans.
+The 50-year-old returned to Helsingborg for a second spell in 2019 but quit after just two months due to verbal abuse from the team’s own fans.

-Larsson then joined Ronald Koeman‘s coaching staff at Barcelona in August 2020, less than a year after he came close to being named manager of Southend United.
+Larsson then joined Ronald Koeman‘s coaching staff at Barcelona in August 2020, less than a year after he came close to being named manager of Southend United, but left the club after Koeman was sacked last October.